What’s A Good Guajillo Pepper Substitute?

 And it’s not just the spiciness that’s a better fit; the flavors, too, are better suited as a guajillo substitute.
 Pasillas are slightly sweet with hints of berry and cocoa.
 It’s not an exact match for the more tea-like earthiness of the guajillo, but it’s very close.

-–> Learn More: Pasilla Vs. Guajillo – How Do They Compare?
+Learn More: Pasilla Vs. Guajillo

 A unique alternative: Cascabel pepper

 Cascabel peppers may not look like the obvious guajillo pepper substitute.
 It’s also known as “the rattle chili” due to its loose seeds that rattle in its cavernous apple-like body.
 But this chili’s earthy and nutty flavor can do in a pinch as a guajillo substitute.
 They aren’t as sweet, but the woodsy layers of tastes compare well to the tea-like undertones in the guajillo.
-Plus, they just look good to have on hand in the kitchen.
+Plus, they just look good to have on-hand in the kitchen.

 • Guajillo Salsa: Save this recipe for when you’re stocked up.